Getting injured as a result of the negligence of another person or entity gives you a legal claim for compensation.

 Non-recourse lawsuit funding goes by many names, including settlement funding and lawsuit loans.

-If you find yourself the plaintiff in a personal injury lawsuit, you might be able to get legal funding.
-This can be an effective bridge until your case settles and you receive your compensation.
-Non-recourse in nature, this means if you lose your case, you repay nothing.
+If you find yourself the plaintiff in a personal injury lawsuit, legal settlement funding might be a viable option to shore up your finances while awaiting your settlement.
+Legal funding is non-recourse in nature, which means if you lose your case, you repay nothing.

 Once you have filed a personal injury lawsuit, you can then apply for a cash advance on the strength of your potential settlement from a lawsuit funding company.